junegunn/fzf/README.md

 `FZF_TMUX` to 1, and change the height of the pane with `FZF_TMUX_HEIGHT` (e.g. `20`, `50%`).

-If you use vi mode on bash, you need to add `set -o vi` *before* `source ~/.fzf.bash` in your .bashrc, so that it correctly sets up key bindings for vi mode.

 More tips can be found on [the wiki page](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings).

 Fuzzy completion for bash and zsh